awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 ## Tasks and Services<a name="fargate-tasks-services"></a>

-After you have your Fargate task definition prepared, there are some considerations to make when creating your service\.
+After you have your Fargate task definition prepared, there are some decisions to make when creating your service\.

 ### Task Networking<a name="fargate-tasks-services-networking"></a>